 Missouri courts recognize tort actions relating to invasion of privacy, including:

-• Publication of private embarrassing facts
+• Publication of private embarrassing facts.

-• Appropriation of name or likeness
+• Appropriation of name or likeness.

-• Publicly portraying a person in a false light
+• Publicly portraying a person in a false light.

 In addition, federal statutes govern the release or publication of personal information.
 Be aware of the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).

-Family Educational Rights and Privacy Act (FERPA)
+• Family Educational Rights and Privacy Act (FERPA)

 MU communications professionals sharing any information about students or educational records must understand and comply with FERPA.
 FERPA protects the privacy of the “educational records” of current and former students.

-Health Insurance Portability and Accountability Act (HIPAA)
+• Health Insurance Portability and Accountability Act (HIPAA)

 MU communications professionals sharing any individual health-related information must understand and comply with provisions of the Health Insurance Portability and Accountability Act (HIPAA).

-Commercial and Individual Photographer Policies
+Commercial and Personal Photographer Policies